23-MDDN342/data-mappings-MamieJatthews/README.md

 worked on understtanding the code today.
 After understanding how the points on the face can translate to making shapes I was able to begin making shapes on my face to create my mask.

 Today I worked on adding more shapes to my face to bring the cubism form together.
 I also experimented with editing the sliders.
 I plan to either a hat or hair ontop of the head which is affected by a slider depending on the references hair length and color.

+I Have been working on the sliders and how they will be affected by the reference faces.
+I've decided to go with hair color, hair length and whether they are wearing lipstick or not.
+Originally I was just going to have 2 options for hair.
+One with long and the other with short.
+Howerver looking at the sample reference faces I noticed alot of different lengths and bald people aswell.
+I ended up having 5 options of hair length which stack ontop of each other to make it longer.